 Your total cost for your rental car is over 37 percent higher than the base rate quoted.

 The Bottom Line

 As you have seen, there are many additional charges that you need to think about when planning your vacation in Hawaii.
 You should also set aside an additional amount for tips and gratuities.

-Some tour operators and booking sites will offer package deals with airfare, hotel, and rental car including all taxes, fees, and gratuities.
-If you decide to book these items on your own, you may be able to save some money, but you also need to include these various additional taxes, fees, and additional charges that we have outlined here when calculating the actual cost of your trip.
+Some tour operators and booking sites will offer package deals with airfare, hotel, and rental car, including all taxes, fees, and gratuities.
+If you decide to book these items on your own, you may be able to save some money, but you also need to include these various additional taxes, fees, and other charges that we have outlined here when calculating the actual cost of your trip.